Breaking sensory barriers of activewear.

 Credits: Sara Kelly (AD/CW), Wesley Lucas (Design)

-View the deck here
+View the full submission here